VictorAdeB/VictorAdeB/README.md

 I’m a self-taught front-end web developer focused on continuous learning.
 I am equipped with the latest techniques in developing and designing responsive websites across all devices and using animations to improve user experience.
 When I'm not coding, I listen to podcasts and read books.

 ### 🌱 What I’m Learning
-I'm learning more about ReactJS, Java and Spring to elevate my development capabilities.
+I'm learning more about ReactJS to elevate my development capabilities.

 ### 🤝 Collaboration
 I'm excited to collaborate on open-source projects and share knowledge within the developer community.

 ### 💡 Interests
-I’m exploring Java, Backend Engineering, DevOps and Databases to broaden my technical expertise.
+I’m exploring Cloud Engineering to broaden my technical expertise.

 ### 🧑‍💻 Seeking Help With
-Looking for guidance and mentorship in mastering Java to improve my coding efficiency.
+Looking for guidance and mentorship in mastering Cloud Enigneering to build cloud native applications.

 ### 📚 Ask Me About
 The latest book I’m reading or the podcasts I’m tuned into.